Sanctuary: Religious sanctuary

 Sanctuary is a word derived from the Latin sanctuarium, which is, like most words ending in -arium, a container for keeping something in—in this case holy things or perhaps cherished people (sanctae/sancti).
 The meaning was extended to places of holiness or safety.
 Its origin is the principle of independence and immunity of religious orders from "temporal" powers.

 In many religious buildings sanctuary has a specific meaning, covering part of the interior.

 Sanctuary as area around the altar

-In many Western Christian traditions including Catholic, Lutheran, Methodist, and Anglican churches, the area around the altar is called the sanctuary; it is also considered holy because of the belief in the physical presence of God in the Eucharist, both during the Mass and in the church tabernacle at other times.
+In many Western Christian traditions including Roman Catholic, Evangelical-Lutheran, and Anglican churches, the area around the altar is called the chancel (or sanctuary).
+The architectural term chancel is synonymous with the sanctuary, and either term may be used.
+It is considered holy because of the belief in the physical presence of God in the Eucharist, both during the Mass and for those Christian denominations that practice eucharistic reservation, in the church tabernacle at other times.
+A chancel lamp indicates the presence of God in the church in the Roman Catholic and Evangelical-Lutheran traditions.

-In many churches the architectural term chancel covers the same area as the sanctuary, and either term may be used.
-In some Protestant churches, the term sanctuary denotes the entire worship space while the term chancel refers only to the area around the communion table.